gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

 First of all, we are deprecating `noDefaultResolvers`.
 It was an argument of `infer` and `dontInfer`.
 We feel it was confusing and in some cases it didn't even actually add resolvers :).
 We will support `noDefaultResolvers` until version 3, after which `@infer` behaviour (see below) will become a default and `noDefaultResolvers` will be removed.

 We didn't want to break things, so we keep old default behaviour, even though we think it's not optimal.
-Add explicit `@infer` and `@addResolver` to fields to be future proof.
+Add explicit `@infer` and resolver extensions (like `@link`) to fields to be future proof.

 ### Default (deprecated, removed in v3)